chris-z03/simple-matrix-calculator/README.md

 The last line is your wanted degree.
 This one is to calculate the equation of the polynomial with degree 4 that best fits the points (1,2),(2,3),(3,3),(4,4).
-With calculate('curve fitting'), you should get: y = -0.0055x^4 + 0.0549x^3 + -0.6923x^2 + 2.7747x + -0.1319
+With calculate('curve fitting','dec'), you should get:
+y = -0.0055x^4 + 0.0549x^3 + -0.6923x^2 + 2.7747x + -0.1319

 *You can choose whether numbers are displayed as fractions